-F. Describe how the Local Education Agency will involve parents in the activities of the schools served under this part, which may include establishing a parent advisory board comprised of a sufficient number and representative group of parents or family members served by the local educational agency to adequately represent the needs of the population served by such agency for the purposes of developing, revising, and reviewing the parent and family engagement policy.
+H. Describe how the Local Education Agency will involve parents in the activities of the schools served under this part, which may include establishing a parent advisory board comprised of a sufficient number and representative group of parents or family members served by the local educational agency to adequately represent the needs of the population served by such agency for the purposes of developing, revising, and reviewing the parent and family engagement policy.

-The Henry County School District will hold system level meetings to secure parent input into the development of the system policy/plan.
-The meetings will be held at different times during the day/evening at the four Title I Schools: Abbeville Elementary School, Abbeville High School, Headland Elementary, and Headland Middle School to encourage participation.
+The Henry County School District will hold a district meeting to secure parent input into the development of the system policy/plan.
+The meeting will include parents from Abbeville and Headland along with administrators and teachers.